 Do Labradoodles Shed More Than Goldendoodles?

-- If you feel like your dog (either Goldendoodle or Labradoodle) is shedding more than the average dog of its breed, there may be more that you should investigate as to why this shedding may be happening.
+If you feel like your dog (either Goldendoodle or Labradoodle) is shedding more than the average dog of its breed, there may be more than you should investigate as to why this shedding may be happening.

 Why Is My Dog Shedding More?

-- You need to consider many aspects when looking at why your dog could possibly be shedding more than another dog of the same breed.
+You must consider many aspects when considering why your dog could be shedding more than another dog of the same breed.

 Below is a Pinterest friendly photo…. so you can pin it to your Doodle Board!!